Jeffrey Eugenides: Biography

-Eugenides was raised in Detroit, Michigan and cites the influence of the city and his high-school experiences on his writings.
-He has said that he has "a perverse love" of his birthplace.
-"I think most of the major elements of American history are exemplified in Detroit, from the triumph of the automobile and the assembly line to the blight of racism, not to mention the music, Motown, the MC5, house, techno."
-He also says he has been haunted by the decline of Detroit.
+Eugenides was raised in Detroit and cites the influence of the city and his high school experiences on his writings.
+He has said that he has "a perverse love" of his birthplace: "I think most of the major elements of American history are exemplified in Detroit, from the triumph of the automobile and the assembly line to the blight of racism, not to mention the music, Motown, the MC5, house, techno."
+He also says he has been "haunted" by the decline of Detroit.
+In 1983, after graduating from Brown, he moved to San Francisco with the intention of becoming a writer and lived on Haight Street.

 In 1986, he received the Academy of Motion Picture Arts and Sciences Nicholl Fellowship for his story "Here Comes Winston, Full of the Holy Spirit."
 After living a few years in San Francisco, he moved to Brooklyn, New York and worked as secretary for the Academy of American Poets.
 While in New York he made friends with numerous similarly struggling writers, including Jonathan Franzen.

-From 1999 to 2004, Eugenides lived in Berlin, Germany, where he moved after being awarded a grant from the German Academic Exchange Service to write in Berlin for a year.
-Eugenides lived in Princeton, New Jersey, since the fall of 2007, when he joined the faculty of Princeton University's Program in Creative Writing.
+From 1999 to 2004, Eugenides lived in Berlin, where he moved after being awarded a grant from the German Academic Exchange Service to write in Berlin for a year.
+Since 2007, he has lived in Princeton, New Jersey, where he moved after he joined the faculty of Princeton University's Program in Creative Writing.

 Of teaching creative writing, Eugenides remarked in an interview with The Paris Review, "I tell my students that when you write, you should pretend you're writing the best letter you ever wrote to the smartest friend you have.
 That way, you'll never dumb things down.
 You won't have to explain things that don't need explaining.
 You'll assume an intimacy and a natural shorthand, which is good because readers are smart and don't wish to be condescended to.
 I think about the reader.
 I care about the reader.
-Not "audience."
-Not "readership."
+Not 'audience.'
+Not 'readership.'
 Just the reader."

 In 2018, Eugenides joined New York University's Creative Writing Program as a tenured full professor and the Lewis and Loretta Glucksman Professor in American Letters.

 Eugenides met his former wife, photographer and sculptor Karen Yamauchi, at the MacDowell artist's program.
 They got married in 1995 and later had a daughter named Georgia Eugenides.

+After being raised in a nominally Greek Orthodox household, in 2022 Eugenides was received into the Catholic Church.